If your clothes dryer is not working correctly, there are dryer problems you can fix before you call the repairman.

 Stop the drying cycle and check the contents.
 Are all buckles fastened?
 Are zippers zipped?
 Are there "extra" items - coins, wallets, keys - taking a spin?

-If the noise persists, it is probably the motor or a broken belt.
+If the noise persists, it is probably worn drum bearings.

 Clean out that lint filter!
 If the lint filter is full, air is not flowing freely and your machine is forced to work longer than necessary.